Notes to Inheritors:

 A hash function is used to quickly generate a number (hash code) that corresponds to the value of an object.
-Hash functions are usually specific to each Type and, for uniqueness, must use at least one of the instance fields as input.
+Hash functions are usually specific to each type and, for uniqueness, must use at least one of the instance fields as input.
+Hash codes should not be computed by using the values of static fields.

 A hash function must have the following properties: